kevinch/emtalks/pages/posts/new-company-week-9.md

 About a month has passed since the last entry.
 What now?
 How did it go from the frustration and patience talk?

-## Calm down.
+## Calm down

-My upper manager (commonly called "boss" but I'm no fan of this word) was right and even gave me one formal feedback with some bad as well as good.
+My upper manager (commonly called "boss" but I'm no fan of this word) was right and even gave me one formal feedback with some bad as well as good news.

 Wait, what?
 Already?
 Dude, how?
 Yes.
 Slower.
 Calma.
 Breathe.

 Ok. let me explain.

-As said in my previous post, my professional scope had changed quite a lot.
+As said in my previous post, my professional scope has changed quite a lot.
 Being in a new context, I wanted to show my value asap.
 So I on went to apply the (intense) rhythm I used to have at my previous company.
 But this time, I did not have that many direct and side occupations, so my energy went straight ahead into my project and team.

-Think about this like:
+It used to be something like:

 10% here, 35% that, 10% this, 5% aqui, 15% on this, 10% here as well, and 15% over there.